SwiftStrike24/VibeTranscribe-app/README.md

 - Assets are loaded with relative paths using Vite's `base: './'` setting
 - The app includes robust path resolution to find resources in the packaged app
 - Required fields in package.json: `homepage`, `author`, and `description`
+- Environment variables are properly handled in both development and production

 ### Troubleshooting